stevenblair/rapid61850/README.md

 ## Known issues and possible features ##

+ - FCDAs cannot use the syntax "vector.mag.f" as values for data attribute references.
+ - Data types cannot contain arrays.
- - Inputs - find ExtRef DA satisfied by container DO within a dataset, where the DA is not explicitly in a dataset
+ - Does not find ExtRef DA satisfied by container DO within a dataset, where the DA is not explicitly in a dataset.
- - initialise default values (including DOI and DAI), and allocate memory for strings
+ - Does not initialise to default values (including DOI and DAI), or allocate memory for strings
     - typical values are set in DataTypeTemplates section (i.e., DA and BDA, both sub-types of AbstractDataType, may have Val elements)
     - special case values are set in LN definition
- - ensure C string literals are "safe", i.e. `\\` instead of `\`
- - put svControl and gseControl instances inside LLN0 definition?